adobe/aem-spa-project-archetype/README.md

 2. Update the `archetype:generate` commands in this `README` file with the new version number (so users install the latest version of the archetype)

-3. Run the following commands to crate the release.
+3. Run the following commands to create the release.
 If the tests pass on CI, this will deploy the project to OSSRH and automatically release it to the Central Repository:

    ```sh
    NEW_VERSION="1.2.3"  # Replace with your version number